GarrettHaley/CS373-Final/index.md

 ## Total Points: 60 pts
 __________________________________________________________________________________________
 ### Pre-Challenge 0: Getting The Invite Code [10 pts]
+First, I looked through the script files using the developer tools in chrome.
+I completed this task during my internship last summer and was given a hint from my mentor to search through the src first (and many other tips...).
+I found the following three scripts:

 <img src="invitecode1.PNG" alt="hi51" class="inline"/>

+In inviteapi.min.js, the following code was found which listed a group of functions which could be run from the console.
+The "makeInviteCode" function seemed interesting, so I gave it a try in the conosle.
+Here was the response:

 <img src="invitecode2.PNG" alt="hi51" class="inline"/>

+Within the response above, the data section was encrypted with ROT13, so I looked up a ROT13 decoder and put in the ciphertext.
+The plaintext response can be seen below:
 <img src="invitecode3.PNG" alt="hi51" class="inline"/>

+I then created a POST request and received the following code with was encoded with base64:

 <img src="Invitecode4.PNG" alt="hi51" class="inline"/>

 <img src="Invitecode5.PNG" alt="hi51" class="inline"/>
 <img src="invitecode6.PNG" alt="hi51" class="inline"/>